OathWall

 Copy your credentials

-Click Manage on your new application.
-You'll see the Client ID directly.
-Click New Secret to generate the Client Secret, then copy both values.
+Click Manage on your app.
+Copy the Client ID, then click New Secret to generate and copy the Client Secret.

 Twitter / X

 Twitter/X uses OAuth 2.0 with PKCE — Oathwall handles the PKCE flow for you.
-You'll need a Twitter Developer account to get a Client ID and Client Secret.
+A free Twitter Developer account is sufficient to get a Client ID and Client Secret.

 A free Twitter Developer account is sufficient.
 You don't need elevated access for basic OAuth login.